 4. Check the weather

 Road safety is important, especially if you are driving with kids.
-By knowing the weather, you can anticipate if the road will be wet or dry or snowy.
-You will also know what to add in your emergency bag or to-go bag.
+By knowing the weather, you can anticipate if the road will be wet, or dry, or snowy.
+You will also know what to add to your emergency bag or to-go bag.